 To modify users and group privileges, click Configure.
-For more information, see Change group privileges.
+For more information, see Change group privileges on page 31.

 Use the Job Log

 The Job Log preserves a record of all processed and printed jobs, the date and time they were printed, and their characteristics.